-Q: What is the top-level intrinsic motivator in game play?
+Prompt: What is the top-level intrinsic motivator in game play?

 Positive sum resources¶

 There are only a few examples of these in the world: time and information being the two most obvious ones.
 However, these are a key economic tool for cooperative game play.
 This area of exploration is connected to the software theory of agalmics: non-scarce resources.
-Whether or not players compete over a resources becomes a design choice, not a fundamental constraint.
+Whether or not players compete over a resource becomes a design choice, not a fundamental constraint.